Norsk Hydro: Energy

 Hydro is a major producer of hydroelectric power in Norway.

 To secure electricity for its aluminium production Hydro has signed a power purchase agreement with the Fosen Vind wind farm, which is scheduled to be fully operational in 2020.
 Under this agreement Fosen Vind will deliver around 0.6 TWh in 2020, around 1.0 TWh annually from 2021 to 2035 and 0.7 TWh annually from 2036 to 2039, for a total of about 18 TWh over a 20-year period.

 Hydro Agri

 Though Hydro started off as a fertilizer producer and agricultural products was for a long time one of the companies major ventures, the agricultural division was in 2004 demerged into the independent company Yara International, listed on the Oslo Stock Exchange.

+Hydro Global Business Services

+Hydro Global Business Services was founded In 2020 to deliver Finance, IT, and HR services to all businesses within the Hydro company.
+The largest hub is in Székesfehérvár, Hungary.

 Environmental issues

 In February 2018 Hydro was forced to cut aluminium production by 50% in its plant located in Pará, Brazil (operated by the joint venture Albras).
 This followed allegations that untreated and contaminated water had been released to the environment, resulting in water pollution.
 A team of local researchers found a clandestine waste pipe and highly elevated levels of aluminum in its proximity.
 Other substances such as nitrate, sulphate, chloride and lead were also found at abnormally high concentrations.
 Hydro has since claimed that while some unauthorized spills had happened, their own and independent reports showed no environmental pollution of the river but only a small change in pH.